Our People: Experts in Action

 Nicole provides accounting support for both the PA/DE and WV business units.
 This involves not only the day-to-day journal entries and cash receipts, but also regular meetings with budget managers to ensure that they understand their financial results.
 She also organizes and presents financial information for the board of trustees, including quarterly financial statements and budget data.

 “I enjoy being a part of an organization that is doing so much good to protect the planet we live on.”

 Stephen Ruswick, Land Steward & Fire Specialist

 Stephen helps restore and maintain The Nature Conservancy preserves in Pennsylvania and Delaware.
 This responsibility often includes using prescribed fire to enhance habitats for threatened fire-adapted flora and fauna.

 “I love the people; TNC employees, volunteers and conservationists at other organizations all coming together to make meaningful change.
 I also enjoy getting to spend so much time outside.”

 Kelsey Shady, Executive Assistant & Trustee Liaison

-“I enjoy working with people who share my passion in protecting our natural world.
-It always makes me excited when we receive communications from donors who believe in our mission and vision as strongly as I do.
+“I enjoy working with people who share my passion for protecting our natural world.
 It gives me the sense that we are truly coming together and working as a collective for such an important outcome.”